RajeshKalidandi/RajeshKalidandi/README.md

 I build complete AI systems:

-🎨 Beautiful, modern UI
+🎨 Modern, responsive UI
 ⚙️ Scalable backend architecture
-🧠 LLM integrations with guardrails
+🧠 Multi-LLM integrations with guardrails
-🚀 Deployed products with real users
+🚀 Deployed SaaS & Chrome extensions with real users

 Not AI demos.
 Not GPT wrappers.
 **Real products that ship.**

-Currently building AI compliance & document intelligence platforms.

-> “AI is leverage — execution is the multiplier.”
+> “AI is leverage.
+Execution is the multiplier.”

 ---